OlegKozina/DogClub/README.md

 # Dog Site

-Site created for a dog daycare company.
+the site was created for a dog daycare company.
 Includes 4 parts.

+**Web stack: HTML5, CSS3, Javascript, jQuery**
+*To work with this website, ensure you have the watch-sass compiler installed for Sass compilation and use a live server for optimal development experience.*

 ### Part 1 Header